 For the academic year 2020/21, The English-Speaking Union will be focusing on its competitions (Performing Shakespeare, Schools’ Mace and the ESU-Churchill Public Speaking Competition), the heats for which will begin in January 2021.
 Due to the current restrictions on gatherings and uncertainty about travel, all will be virtual/online for all rounds up to and including the regional finals.
 If conditions allow, then we will seek to hold the three grand finals as live events.

-Registration for all three competitions will open on Wednesday, 7 October and close on Wednesday, 11 November.
+Registration for all three competitions is now open and will close on Wednesday, 11 November.

 All registration fees must be paid by Wednesday, 25 November.
 Please see below for the schedules: